QuantZero/ai-agents/agent-builder-agent/README.md

 - Pushes to the remote repository
 - Handles errors gracefully

-## Error Handling
+## Error Handling & Reporting

-The agent tracks errors at each step:
+The agent tracks errors at each step and always sends an email report:
-- Idea generation failures
-- Implementation failures
-- File writing errors
-- Git operation errors
-- Email sending failures (non-critical)

-Critical errors stop the workflow.
-Non-critical errors (like email) are logged but don't fail the run.
+- **Success Reports**: Sent when agent is successfully built, including:
+  - What was created (agent description and functionality)
+  - Why it exists (problem solved and value for large audiences)
+  - How it works (architecture and implementation approach)
+- **Error Reports**: Sent when any step fails, including:
+  - What happened (summary of the run and failure point)
+  - Why it failed (detailed error explanation)
+  - How to fix it (suggested solutions)

+All reports are sent to `jamesdev0101@gmail.com` (hardcoded).
+The workflow always completes the email step, even if earlier steps failed.

 ## Example Output